rogermedico/nrs-theater-app/README.md

 3. Execute ``npm install`` to install npm dependencies (Bootstrap)
 4. Execute ``npm run dev`` to compile the npm dependencies
 5. Copy env.example file to .env and run ``php artisan key:generate`` to regenerate the app key
+6. Run the command ``php artisan storage:link`` to allow access to the images from public directory
-6. Create a database and fill the .env file with the correct info (DB connection)
+7. Create a database and fill the .env file with the correct info (DB connection)
-7. Optionally if you want to run tests: Create a second database and fill the DB_TEST_DATABASE field in the .env file.
+8. Optionally if you want to run tests: Create a second database and fill the DB_TEST_DATABASE field in the .env file.
-8. Seed the DB running the proper command.
+9. Seed the DB running the proper command.
 Ex:``php artisan migrate:refresh --seed``
-9. Execute the serve command ``php artisan serve`` or open your LAMP directory and access to the project folder
+10. Execute the serve command ``php artisan serve`` or open your LAMP directory and access to the project folder
-10. Access [localhost:8000](http://localhost:8000) (typically) and see the project
+11. Access [localhost:8000](http://localhost:8000) (typically) and see the project

 ## Tests